jelenapoznan/sales_performance/README.md

 ### Key Requirements
 ***KPI Overview:***

-- Display a summary of total sales, profits and quantity for the current year and the previous year.
+- Summary of total sales, profits and quantity for the current year and the previous year.

 ***Sales Trends:***

--  Present the data for each KPI on a monthly basis for both the current year and the previous year.
+-  Presented KPI on a monthly basis for both the current year and the previous year.
--  Identify months with highest and lowest sales and make them easy to recognize.
+-  Identified months with highest and lowest sales.

 ***Product Subcategory Comparison***

-– Compare sales performance by different product subcategories for the current year and the previous year.
+- Compared sales performance by different product subcategories for the current year and the previous year.
-– Include a comparison of sales with profit.
+- Included a comparison of sales with profit.

 ***Weekly Trends for Sales & Profit***

-- Present weekly sales and profit data for the current year.
+- Presented weekly sales and profit data for the current year.
-- Display the average weekly values.
+- Displayed the average weekly values.
-- Highlight weeks that are above and below the average to draw attention to sales & profit performance.
+- Highlighted weeks that are above and below the average to draw attention to sales & profit performance.

 <img width="812" alt="image" src="https://github.com/jelenapoznan/sales_performance/blob/main/Sales%20Dashboard.png">

 ## Customer Dashboard

 ### Dashboard Purpose

 The customer dashboard aims to provide an overview of customer data, trends and behaviors.
 It will help marketing teams and management to understand customer segments and improve customer satisfaction.

 ### Key Requirements

 ***KPI Overview:***

-Display a summary of total number of customers , total sales per customer and total number of orders for the current year and the previous year.
+- Summary of total number of customers , total sales per customer and total number of orders for the current year and the previous year.

 ***Customer Trends:***

- - Present the data for each KPI on a monthly basis for both the current year and the previous year.
+ - Presented the data for each KPI on a monthly basis for both the current year and the previous year.

- - Identify months with highest and lowest sales and make them easy to recognize.
+ - Identified months with highest and lowest sales.

 ***Customer Distribution by Number of Orders:***

-Represent the distribution of customers based on the number of orders they have placed to provide insights into customer behavior, loyalty and engagement.
+Distribution of customers based on the number of orders they have placed to provide insights into customer behavior, loyalty and engagement.

 Top 10 Customers By Profit
- - Present the top 10 customers who have generated the highest profits for the company.
+ - Presented the top 10 customers who have generated the highest profits for the company.

- - Show additional information like rank, number of orders, current sales, current profit and the last order date.
+ - Showed additional information like rank, number of orders, current sales, current profit and the last order date.

 <img width="812" alt="image" src="https://github.com/jelenapoznan/sales_performance/blob/main/Customers%20Dashboard.png">